LuseroNajera/Power-BI-projects/Financials 2013 .md

 ## Description

 I crafted an in-depth report using Power BI, incorporating four graphs to visually represent 2013 financial data associated with various products, alongside an interactive feature enabling users to click on a specific product and alter the report to display relevant data for that chosen product.
-In the right corner, I also added the profit for the year 2013.
+In the right corner, I also included profit amount for the year 2013.

 ***